A. Ganeshkumar

 A. Ganeshkumar (sometimes spelled Ganesh Kumar) (born 26 April 1984) is an Indian politician and was a member of the 14th Tamil Nadu Legislative Assembly from the Gingee constituency.
 He represented the Pattali Makkal Katchi party.

 The elections of 2016 resulted in his constituency being won by K. S. Masthan.

+In October 2025, A. Ganeshkumar, who previously served as the PMK East Tiruvannamalai District Secretary and as a Member of the Legislative Assembly for Gingee, was appointed as the State Youth Wing President of the Pattali Makkal Katchi (PMK).
+PMK president Dr. Anbumani Ramadoss presented the appointment order.

 A. Ganeshkumar was born in Chennai on 26 April 1984 and has a M.E., Ph.D. degree.